amalog/scratch/priorities.md

-A prioritized list of major features that I want in Amalog:
+A prioritized list of major features that I want in Amalog.
+The top-level bullets are the priorities.
+The internal bullets are examples.

 * logic programming
+* easy to create tools
+    * code formatting
     * static analysis
         * mode system
         * type system
+    * code navigation
+    * refactoring
+    * syntax highlighting
 * partial evaluation
 * interfaces (or typeclasses)
 * macros